 How to Get to Kritsa?

 Among the best ways to get to Kritsa is by renting a car.
 Renting a car allows you to travel at your own pace without being stuck to a bus schedule.
 When going by car, you can visit many great places of interest in the area as well, making your trip much more than just a visit to Kritsa.
-In addition, rental cars are often cheaper than traveling by bus or taxi since you won’t have to constantly pay for public transport.
+In addition, rental cars are often cheaper than travelling by bus or taxi since you won’t have to constantly pay for public transport.

 If you’re planning to visit Kritsa, car rentals are available in Agios Nikolaos too.
 Once you get your rental car, just follow Epar.
 Od.
 Agiou Nikolaou-Prinas.